This is a topic I really didn't think I'd every post about but today I'm sharing How to Homeschool and Run a Cake Business.

 Anyway, just recently I received this message (the same one I've seen so often) from Darlene:

 I was wondering how you manage to both homeschool and run a successful cake business from home?

 I decided it was time to "go public" and share how this works for my family.
 I guess instead of titling this How to Homeschool and Run a Cake Business, I should've titled it How I Homeschool and Run a Cake Business.

 Either way, I'm never quite sure where to start with this question.
 Homeschooling can look a million different ways depending on the parents, the children (their ages, difference in age, learning abilities or disabilities), the laws in your state, whether you work or don't work, etc. There are so many factors - it's never going to look the same for any two families.

-Having said that – let me tell you how it works for our family.
-First, there’s me.
-Although this might be obvious, I have a real-life cake business (I do 10-15 cakes per month these days), this cake blog (where I earn full-time income) and my personal blog, and my blog about blogging.
+Having said that - let me tell you how it works for our family.
+First, there's me.
+Although this might be obvious, I have a real-life cake business (I do 10-15 cakes per month these days), this cake blog (where I earn full-time income), my personal blog, and my blog about blogging.

-I guess first I should say that I wasn’t always as balanced as I am now.
-Last year I stepped back some from my real-life cake business.
+I guess first I should say that I wasn't always as balanced as I am now.
+A couple of years ago I stepped back some from my real-life cake business.
 I went from taking 8-10 cakes per weekend to now only taking 2-4 and at least one weekend off per month.
-Instead, I spend more of my time and focus on growing this blog and helping others.
+Instead, I spend more of my time and focus on my family and home, growing this blog and helping others.

 I chose to do less real-life cakes, spend more time blogging and sharing with you guys, and more time cleaning my house, homeschooling my kiddos, and sleeping.
 Ha!